Full Name: Joseph John Thomson

 - 1890-01-02 Physicist J. J. Thomson (33) weds Rose Elisabeth Paget

-- 1897-04-30 English physicist J. J. Thomson announces his discovery of the electron in a lecture to the Royal Institution
+- 1897-04-30 English physicist and head of the Cavendish laboratory J. J. Thomson announces his discovery of the electron in a lecture to the Royal Institution